Chilblains Melbourne

 What are chilblains?

 Chilblains, also known as pernio or perniosis, are small red, blue or purple lesions that develop on the skin as a reaction to cold temperature.
 They can often be swollen, painful and itchy.
-They are most common on the toes, heels and other weight bearing areas of the feet.
+Chilblains typically affect extremities such as toes, fingers, ears, nose, and legs, especially after exposure to cold.

 Do you suffer from chilblains?